kriszyp/xstyle/README.md

 });
 </pre>

-XStyle is plugin based so that new shims and extensions can be selected and combined without incurring additional CSS parsing overhead.
+XStyle is plugin-based so that new shims and extensions can be selected and combined without incurring additional CSS parsing overhead.
 XStyle is designed to allow for plugins to be registered to handle different CSS properties, so that the shims and extensions that are applied can be explicilty controlled for each stylesheet.